Teikyo Lab.

 The ingredients contained in each food can be measured by various analytical techniques.
 However, the conventional analysis method only reveals the type and amount of ingredients contained in the ingredients.
 It was not possible to measure even more detailed "where the ingredients are".
 This has become possible due to advances in imaging technology over the last few years.

-Associate Professor Hirofumi Enomoto of the Department of Biosciences, Faculty of Science and Faculty of Science and Engineering, Teikyo University is working on visualization of the distribution of food ingredients using an analytical method called mass spectrometry imaging.
-For example, strawberries are known to be particularly sweet and delicious on the pointed side.
-Associate Professor Enomoto succeeded in making full use of this analysis method to visualize for the first time that the tip of strawberries contains a large amount of sweetness called sucrose.
+Associate Professor Hirofumi Enomoto of the Department of Faculty of Science and Engineering, Department of Biosciences Technology, Teikyo University, is working on visualizing the distribution of food components using an analytical method called mass spectrometry imaging.
+For example, strawberries are known to be particularly sweet and delicious at the tip.
+By making full use of this analytical method, Associate Professor Enomoto was the first to successfully visualize the high concentration of sucrose, a sweet component, in the tip of a strawberry.

 Visualization of strawberry sucrose